 First let’s look at the “yes” part of that answer:

-When kids receive rewards – whether it’s for doing chores, limiting screen time or doing well in school – there’s almost always improvement in behavior.
+When kids receive compensation – whether it’s for doing chores, limiting screen time or doing well in school – there’s almost always improvement in behavior.
 The trash is taken out, screen time goes down, better grades and test scores are achieved.

-But the question is – even if kids are able to achieve an A in Pre-Algebra or get a top score on a standardized exam with the incentive of cash, what lesson does it teach and will those improvements last?
+But the question is – even if kids are able to achieve an A in Pre-Algebra or get a top score on a standardized exam with the cash incentives, what lesson does it teach and will those improvements last?

 Psychological studies going back as far as the early 1970s have found that rewards programs often result in less engaged students.
-The studies show that students who receive rewards are being trained to do the minimum amount needed to get the reward – not developing an intrinsic motivation for learning or a work ethic that will ultimately make them more successful academically and as an adult.
+The studies show that students who receive rewards are being trained to do the minimum amount needed to get the reward – not developing an intrinsic motivation for learning or a work ethic that will ultimately make them more successful academically.

-The other downside to giving kids rewards is that they put the responsibility for learning on the parent – who needs to come up with more rewards for sustained results and also has to continue to monitor success.
+The other downside to giving kids monetary incentives is that they put the responsibility for learning on the parent – who needs to come up with more rewards for sustained results and also has to continue to monitor success.